thismarioperez/squarespace-project-boilerplate/project_title/README.md

 ### Workflow

 This project relies on NPM scripts to build/compile everything.
 The main "start" task looks for changes in your template files located in the project root, then assembles them into the `build` directory.
-This task will watch for changes in your LESS and JavaScript files and automatically re-compiles them into the appropriate locations located in the `build` directory.
+This task will watch for changes in your SASS and JavaScript files and automatically re-compiles them into the appropriate locations located in the `build` directory.
 A Browsersync server is also fired up to proxy everything from `localhost:9000`(the port that the Squarespace Server is serving files to) to `localhost:3000`.
 Any time template files are changed in the root directory, the `build` directory is updated and Browsersync is reloaded.
 To start up the watch task that compiles styles/scripts and starts the Squarespace and Browsersync servers, use:

 ```
 npm start